What to Look for in Fire Risk Assessment Software (UK, 2026)

 How AssessKit Measures Up

-We built AssessKit specifically for solo assessors and small firms who want professional PAS 79 reports without overpaying.
+AssessKit is designed specifically for solo assessors and small firms who want professional PAS 79 reports without overpaying.
+Here is what we are building towards:

-- PAS 79:2020 structure: Built in.
-Every assessment follows the standard sections.
+• PAS 79:2020 structure: Every assessment follows the standard sections.